sds-smith/assemble-the-jams/README.md

 # Assemble the Jams

-This project is a single-page web app created with [Create React App](https://create-react-app.dev/), employing React class components.
+This project is a single-page web app created with [Create React App](https://create-react-app.dev/), employing React Class components.
 It is a Front-end app deployed using [Netlify](https://www.netlify.com/).

 The app allows a registered user with their Spotify Premium subscription to enter a search term and receive search term matches from the Spotify database, create a custom playlist, and add the playlist to their Spotify profile.
-Additionally, the app delivers recommendations based on the Spotify algorithm, and gives the user to customize how the recommendations are delivered using a slider input toolbar.
-The user is also able to play any track using a custom built-in player and add/remove the currently playing song to their Spotify liked songs list.
+Additionally, the app delivers recommendations based on the Spotify algorithm, and allows the user to customize how the recommendations are delivered using a slider input toolbar.
+The user is also able to play any track using a custom built-in player and like/unlike the song (instantly updating their Spotify liked songs list).

 ## Project overview

 This project is based on the Codecademy "Jammming" instructional project in the Front-end Developer career path.
-Since completion of the Codecademy project, I have taken my version through several iterations, adding a number of features and enhancements, detailed below under the heading **Added Features/ Enhancements**.
-My added Components are also highlighted when mentioned in the below Component descriptions.
+The project was a valuable exercise in managing state in React components, manipulating the DOM based on state, passing down props through a series of components, handling oAuth2.0 authentication, and working with web APIs.
+However, there were several limitations that I wished to address, so since completion of the Codecademy project, I have taken my version through several iterations, adding additional functionality and enhancing useability.

+An example of the original completed Codecademy project can be viewed in this video.

+My app in its current iteration can be viewed here.

+A more detailed description of each iteration can be found in about.md.

-### The Base App
+### The App

 The app consists of :